Fitness Influencer Jessica Arevalo Shows Off 11-Pound Weight Gain In A Doughnut-Print Bikini

 Jessica’s latest update included two photos.
 In both of them, she was rocking the aforementioned doughnut-print string bikini.
 The images of iced pastries were an array of colors, including pink, blue, brown, and yellow.
 The swimsuit’s strings were bright pink, and the garment was trimmed with the same color.
 The string ties on Jessica’s bottoms were also embellished with strands of glittering crystals.

 In her first image, Jessica was posing to the side with her upper body angled toward the camera.
 She used her perfect bodybuilder posture to show off her toned stomach, perky chest, muscular legs, and powerful arms.
-In the second snapshot, she was pictured from the back.
+In the second snapshot, she was photographed from the back.
 This revealed that her bottoms were a thong, so her peachy derrière was on full display.

 For her visual weight update, Jessica wore her long, dark hair down.
 She had pulled her thick mane over her left shoulder, presumably to provide an unobstructed view of her strong back.
 It looked like the model wasn’t wearing any makeup, but her skin looked dewy and flawless.
 In the first shot, Jessica flashed a confident smile at the camera as she posed with her back arched and her shoulders back.